djebrilelfeddi/PassVault/README.md

 # PassVault

 > **PassVault** is a **zero-knowledge, offline-first** password manager built with Java 11 and JavaFX.
 No cloud.
-No subscriptions.
 No telemetry.
 Just military-grade encryption on YOUR machine.

 ---